Second Rate Democracy

 Lone Wolves vs Collegial Chief Executives

 In contrast, parliamentary prime ministers (PMs) exist in a web of strong political relationships.
 They come from and are directly accountable to parliament – which can remove them if they drift too far away from party policy.
 So prime ministers must always be keeping in mind what the party leaders in parliament are thinking, and the objections of potentially rebellious “back benchers” among the party’s rank and file.
 PMs are also more intertwined with their cabinets, which have a central role in advising and sometimes reining in the chief executive.
+The phrase “first among equals” is often used to describe the relationship between the PM and his cabinet members.
 Like the PM, the cabinet ministers are also sitting members of parliament, which means that they can give crucial advice about the thinking of the various party factions in the legislature.
 Exemplifying its importance, the PM meets with the cabinet every week to discuss policies and strategies.

 In presidential systems, cabinet heads are not sitting members of Congress– and cannot provide the same kind of inside information about how Congress is feeling about particular issues.
 Cabinet heads have few opportunities to collectively affect the thinking of the president on crucial issues because they meet only once every two months – compared to weekly in parliamentary systems.
 And the meetings themselves often function more as information sessions than policy debates.
 As one presidential scholar, Richard J. Ellis, explained: “The Cabinet as a collective advisory body is a non-factor in the modern presidency.
 Cabinet meetings are infrequent, perfunctory and essentially meaningless.”